wjdan-1997/Job_API/README.md

-# Full Stack Capstone API using the Auth 0 for authentication
+# Capstone API using the Auth0, Postman, Heroku
 # Motivation
-This is my capstone project submission for Udacity Full-Stack Developer Nanodegree program.
-I am excisted to have a vaild life api that can be used for any frontend.
+This is my capstone project I am excisted to have a vaild life api that can be used for any frontend.

 # The Goal For project
 This api well add new person to the database.